TanishkDharanidhar/F-03-ID-1110/README.md

 TEAM:

-Rajkumar (team lead,keyboard module,words list,file handling)
+M Rajkumar Naik (team lead,keyboard module,words list,file handling)

-Tanishk (main game logic,additional features code)
+T Tanishk Dharanidhar (main game logic,additional features code)

 Chandu Chundi (documentation of project , project report, instructions and description of the game)

+NOTE: The files 'main_code_logic.py', 'words.txt' and 'random_word_hint.txt' have to be in the same folder for the code to work.

+This code requires the user to download the 'colorama' library.
+This can be done by running the command 'pip install colorama' in Command Prompt(Windows) or Terminal(Linux).